 The Sommelier: Your Best Friend

 If you’ve already sized up the wine list but are still clueless on what to order, be ready to ask for help.
-Most fine dining establishments have a sommelier who is paid a lot of money to help you make the right choice.
+Most fine dining establishments have a sommelier who is just waiting to help you make the right choice.

 Sommeliers (pronounced soh-mel-yays) are your best friend.

 A sommelier is a wine expert who has been trained and usually works at a high-end or fine-dining restaurant.
 Sommeliers are in charge of everything to do with wine service in a restaurant, from preparing the wine list to serving customers on the floor.

 The old French words “sommerier,” “somier,” and “bête de somme” may have given rise to the word “sommelier,” which means a person who serves wine.
 In old French, a “bête de somme” was a “beast of burden,” and a “sommelier” was the person in charge of it.

 Later, the word became more specific and came to mean the person in charge of carrying the luggage of the French royal family when they traveled (1316).
 During the time of Louis XIV, the sommelier was the individual in charge of moving the court’s luggage.

 He was also the official in the home of a great lord who chose the wines, table settings, and desserts.
 The sommelier checked his lord’s wine for poison with his tastevin, a silver saucer on a thick silver chain that he wore around his neck.

 He also made sure there was food.
 If the sommelier died, the meal wouldn’t be served.

 One of the most important parts of being a sommelier is coming up with great food and wine pairings.